rverdile/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 HasPulpLabels returns a boolean if a field has been set.

+### GetRetainRepoVersions

+`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersions() int64`

+GetRetainRepoVersions returns the RetainRepoVersions field if non-nil, zero value otherwise.

+### GetRetainRepoVersionsOk

+`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersionsOk() (*int64, bool)`

+GetRetainRepoVersionsOk returns a tuple with the RetainRepoVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRetainRepoVersions

+`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersions(v int64)`

+SetRetainRepoVersions sets RetainRepoVersions field to given value.

+### HasRetainRepoVersions

+`func (o *ContainerContainerPushRepositoryResponse) HasRetainRepoVersions() bool`

+HasRetainRepoVersions returns a boolean if a field has been set.

+### SetRetainRepoVersionsNil

+`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersionsNil(b bool)`

+ SetRetainRepoVersionsNil sets the value for RetainRepoVersions to be an explicit nil

+### UnsetRetainRepoVersions
+`func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

+UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
-### GetLatestVersionHref
+### GetPulpHref

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`
+`func (o *ContainerContainerPushRepositoryResponse) GetPulpHref() string`

-GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.
+GetPulpHref returns the PulpHref field if non-nil, zero value otherwise.

-### GetLatestVersionHrefOk
+### GetPulpHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`
+`func (o *ContainerContainerPushRepositoryResponse) GetPulpHrefOk() (*string, bool)`

-GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPulpHrefOk returns a tuple with the PulpHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLatestVersionHref
+### SetPulpHref

-`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`
+`func (o *ContainerContainerPushRepositoryResponse) SetPulpHref(v string)`

-SetLatestVersionHref sets LatestVersionHref field to given value.
+SetPulpHref sets PulpHref field to given value.

-### HasLatestVersionHref
+### HasPulpHref

-`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`
+`func (o *ContainerContainerPushRepositoryResponse) HasPulpHref() bool`

-HasLatestVersionHref returns a boolean if a field has been set.
+HasPulpHref returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)